 - According the Bureau of Labor Statistics, 50% of all ladder-related accidents were due to individuals carrying items as they climbed

 - The most common type of ladder-related injury, with 32%, is fractures

 4 Main Types of Ladder Accidents

 Ladder accidents are extremely common even though they are entirely preventable.
-Ladder accidents can come from a wide variety of issues, but the following four causes account for the vast majority and if the simple loss prevention tips for each cause are followed ladder accidents can almost be eliminated.
+Ladder accidents can come from a wide variety of issues but the following four causes account for the vast majority.
+If these simple loss prevention tips for each cause are followed, ladder accidents could almost be eliminated.

 1. Selecting the Wrong Type of Ladder

 Like most other jobs, choosing the right tool can make all the difference when it comes to safety and this is the same for ladders.
 One thing to consider when selecting an appropriate ladder is the ladder’s weight capacity.
 Each ladder is designed to support a maximum weight limit and if the climber exceeds that limit the ladder could break and cause the user to fall or become injured.